stevepentler/blog.turing.io/source/2015-02-06-rubys-support_joke-easter-eggs.html.markdown

 # >> {:count=>5}
 ```

 Brilliant!
-Ignore the segfaults if you get them, that means you're close to the metal.
+Ignore the segfaults.

 Now lets address a persistent problem in Ruby.
 How do we get out of deeply nested loops?
-Check this code out.
-Not a flag.
+Check this code out: Not a flag.
 Not a method.
 Not a care in the world!

 ```ruby
 a = 0